July 2, 2025

 1. Retention of Young People and Talent

 Brownsville faces a significant challenge in retaining young talent.
-Many young professionals leave the region for larger cities like New York or Los Angeles, drawn by greater career opportunities.
-Retaining local talent is critical to Brownsville’s long-term growth and economic sustainability.
+Many young professionals leave the region for larger cities like San Antonio, Houston, or Austin, drawn by greater career opportunities.
+Retaining local talent is critical to Brownsville’s long-term growth and economic sustainability, driving future generations to settle and establish themselves for the betterment of South Texas’s future.

 2. Leadership and Collaboration